 Royals Who Actually Do Something: Mendanbar, Cimorene, and Kazul are all quite active — Mendanbar to a unhealthy degree for a while.
 Daystar might also count, although he was unaware of any royal heritage at the time.

-Runaway Fiancé: Cimorene's adventures start when she flees an arranged marriage.
+Runaway FiancÚ: Cimorene's adventures start when she flees an arranged marriage.

 She Is the King (Third type): In Dealing, Cimorene assumes that if Kazul wins the competition for King of the Dragons, she will be crowned Queen; but Kazul explains that no, King of the Dragons is a gender-neutral title, and Queen of the Dragons is a separate (also gender-neutral) job, with very little power, that nobody much wants.
 Also an inversion, since at the start of the story, the most recent Queen was a male dragon.

 Cimorene.
-"Next Queen of the Enchanted Forest" indeed!
-Plus she made sure the stone prince "rescued" Woraug's princess and she sent her own fiancé after a more suitable match for him.
+She made sure the stone prince "rescued" Woraug's princess and she sent her own fiancÚ after a more suitable match for him.
 Later she mentions that she dealt with most of the princes trying to rescue her after the first book's events by sending them to rescue other princesses (who actually wanted to be rescued), and that she made sure to pair up the nicest knights with the nicest princesses.
-Also it's never revealed just how much of a hand she had in the series Beta Couple hooking up... so yeah, she gets a lot of traction in this role.
+She describes Shiara matter-of-factly as "the next Queen of the Enchanted Forest" at a point where neither Shiara or Daystar has consciously thought about their relationship that far ahead.
+Also it's never revealed just how much of a hand she had in the series Beta Couple hooking up...

 As seen above in She Is Not My Girlfriend, a lot of people in Searching for Dragons think that Mendabar and Cimorene look good together.